Learn-Together-Pro/ComputerScience/dbms/concepts.md

 The largest subset.
 Serial, conflict serializable and view equivalent schedules are final State Equivalent.
 Final state equivalent schedules is the least restrictive one, but anomalies are possible.

+## Concurrency Controls Methods

+> **Pessimistic Concurrency Control** ~ **Lock-Based Concurrency Control**

+It uses locks to ensure that only one transaction can access a data item at a time.

+This is one of the most common concurrency control methods.

+> **Optimistic Concurrency Control**

+Optimistic Concurrency Control assumes that multiple transactions can often complete without interfering with each other.
+Transactions proceed without locking and then verify at the end that they have not interfered with other transactions.

+> **Backward Optimistic Concurrency Control** ~ **BOCC**

+Type of OCC where transactions are allowed to run to completion without checking for conflicts.
+Only when a transaction reaches the commit point does the system check for conflicts with other transactions.
+If a conflict is detected, the committing transaction is rolled back.

+> **Forward Optimistic Concurrency Control** ~ **FOCC**

+Type of OCC where transactions are checked for conflicts during their execution phase, as soon as a potential conflict could occur.
+If a conflict is detected, the transaction may be rolled back immediately before it reaches the commit phase.

+> **Multiversion Concurrency Control** ~ **MVCC** ~ **Snapshot Isolation**

+Concurrency control method used in database management systems to provide concurrent access to the database and enhance read/write performance.
+MVCC achieves this by creating multiple, time-stamped versions of a data item (hence "multiversion"), which allows for more granular levels of locking and increases concurrency.

 ## Conflicting Actions

 Two actions in a schedule conflict if they: